 Student Health will work with all such students to do regular symptom monitoring and will hospitalize anyone who becomes seriously ill.

 SUPPORT FOR RESIDENTIAL STUDENTS

-We are developing a robust virtual programming/community building model lead by Residential Experience.
+We have developed a robust virtual programming/community building model lead by Residential Experience.
 Resident Advisers will do regular one-on-one communication with residents and provide resources to assist them.
 All first-year students will spend at least one semester on the Ingram Commons and will be assigned a Faculty Head when they live in either Branscomb or Towers.
 All first year students will also be assigned a virtual roommate.
 Additionally, our Student Care Network will be providing support if we receive information that a student is struggling with adjustment to these challenging times.

 The university is implementing a number of practices to support the health and wellness of residential students.
 These practices include enhanced cleaning and sanitization, physical distancing guidelines for commons spaces, the de-densification of residence halls and the development of virtual programming models: